-Owner: Any person, partnership, or corporation owning, possessing, keeping, caring for, or otherwise having the custody or control of any animal that is subject to regulation under this chapter and shall also mean and include any person of the age of eighteen (18) years or older who knowingly permits an animal to remain on any premises possessed or controlled by him or her.
+Owner: Any person, partnership, or corporation owning, possessing, keeping, caring for, or otherwise having the custody or control of any animal that is subject to regulation under this chapter and shall also mean and include any person of the age of eighteen (18) years or older who knowingly permits an animal to remain on any premises possessed or controlled by him or her-in possession or control of premises upon which is kept any animal that is subject to regulation under this chapter.
 The parent or guardian of an owner under eighteen (18) years of age shall be deemed the owner of an animal owned, possessed, or kept by or in the custody or control of a person under the age of eighteen (18) years.
 If an animal has more than one (1) owner, all such persons are jointly and severally liable for the acts or omissions of an owner under this chapter even if the animal was in the possession of or under the control of another person at the time of the offense.
 This definition shall not be construed to grant a legal right of ownership to a person based on possession of an animal.